 NRS 453.411 is an entirely separate crime from driving under the influence of drugs (DUID).
 Plus you can be convicted of both DUID and unlawful drug use without violating double jeopardy laws.3

 Violating NRS 453.411 is only a misdemeanor.
 The punishment is:

 - Up to 6 months in jail, and/or

 The following three arguments may get an NRS 453.411 charge reduced or dismissed.

 - No knowledge.
 Only knowing drug use and intoxication is illegal in Nevada.
-Defendants who were slipped a drug or had a spiked drink without their knowledge committed no crime.
+If you were slipped a drug or had a spiked drink without your knowledge, you committed no crime.

 - No use or intoxication.
 Perhaps the police mistook a legal substance for a drug.
-Or perhaps the police wrongly believed the defendant was high.
-Forensic analysis and blood tests can show that the defendant did not consume any controlled substances.
+Or perhaps the police wrongly believed you were high.
+Forensic analysis and blood tests can show that you did not consume any controlled substances.

 - Contaminated blood test.
 Sometimes blood tests get contaminated in the lab and return false positives.
 A defense attorney may be able to show that the lab procedures used were problematic.